-If you'd like to participate officially as a Harvard College Marathon Challenge (HCMC) runner/fundraiser — which means you'll receive a numbered Boston Marathon bib — then please read the rest of this page and check back in early September to apply online.
+If you'd like to participate officially as a Harvard College Marathon Challenge (HCMC) runner/fundraiser — which means you'll receive a numbered Boston Marathon bib — then please read the rest of this page and complete the online interest form at the bottom.
 Do keep in mind that actively participating in runs posted to our listserv and actively posting to our listserv will increase your chances of getting a slot!

-As a Harvard College Marathon Challenge (HCMC) participant, you'll be one of the few lucky folks at Harvard to receive a coveted official invitational charity entry for the 118th Boston Marathon, which will take place on Monday, April 21, 2014 (Patriots Day, which is also a school day at Harvard).
+As a Harvard College Marathon Challenge (HCMC) participant, you'll be one of the few lucky folks at Harvard to receive a coveted official invitational charity entry for the 122nd Boston Marathon, which will take place on Monday, April 16, 2018 (Patriots' Day, which is also a school day at Harvard).
 Between now and then, you'll have many opportunities to meet and train with other HCMC participants, in the process exploring vast tracts of heretofore unvisited areas around Cambridge, Boston, and other local communities.
 In exchange for the satisfaction, camaraderie, increased wellness, and sheer pleasure you'll derive from this once-in-a-lifetime experience, you'll also have the privilege of raising a few bucks for a worthy cause.
-Since its inception in 2005-06, HCMC runners have raised over $300,000!
+Since its inception in 2005-06, HCMC runners have raised over $660,000!
 In short, if you elect to participate in HCMC, you'll:

 If I really want to participate in HCMC, how can I greatly increase my chances of getting a slot?